This option is ONLY available to students matriculated in the

 The four nutrition courses include:

-- Optional Courses (depending on career path and interest); students need to select 1
+- Optional Courses (depending on career path and interest); students need to select 1- (all courses are 3 creidts)

 Students may use HAP 552 Evidence Based Medicine: Evaluating and Applying Clinical Research as the remaining three credits to be applied to the Advanced Certificate in Nutrition.

-If a student has already taken an introduction to nutrition course elsewhere that is deemed appropriate for transfer credit, a student may opt to replace HFN 500 with another course within the graduate nutrition curriculum with approval of the program coordinator.
+If a student has already taken an introduction to nutrition course elsewhere that is deemed appropriate for transfer credit, a student may opt to replace HFN 500 with another course within the graduate nutrition curriculum with approval of the Program Associate Director.